ReinaSHSL/Yohane-/README.md

 ## Contact ##

-Find me on the Slay the Spire modding Discord and try to @reina.
-I change my name all the time so that's your best bet.
+DM me on Discord at reina#8711.

 You can also use the report issue feature [here](https://github.com/ReinaSHSL/Yohane-/issues).